 1) Juicing Greens

 Green leafy vegetables are especially nutritious when juiced.
 This is because the nutrient content is concentrated by juicing the leaves and removing the fiber.
-Green leafy vegetables are great to add to juicing recipes or use as an ingredient in a green juice blast!
+Green leafy vegetables are great to add to juicing recipes or use as an ingredient in a green juice blast (see recipe in the links below).

 2) Green Smoothies